Why Anxiety About Your Feelings Is Escalating Them

 We can always tolerate our experiences, even if we may not want to.

 Next time you are feeling something really powerful, ask yourself how you can remove the threat, and embrace your experience.
-Instead of thinking you can’t handle something, acknowledge that you may not want to, but will.
+Check to see whether you are feeling anxiety about your feelings.
+Instead of thinking you can’t handle something, acknowledge that you may not want to, but can and will.

 You’ll be surprised how effective this small tweak can be in deescalating whatever emotion has gotten hijacked by your threat response.